Tomorrow is Saint Jean Baptiste Day in Quebec now popularly known as La Fête Nationale (National Holiday) because it is more a secular, pagan outing.

-My post is not to condemn what French Quebecers have reverted this holy day into but to talk about its origins.
-How it was once dedicated to Saint John the Baptist.
+My post is not to condemn what some French Quebecers have turned this holy day into but to talk about its origins, how it was once dedicated to Saint John the Baptist.

-Quebec at one time, made him their patron saint to be venerated and honored with religious dignity and respect however, that was before the 1970’s and the so-called “quiet revolution”.
+Quebec at one time, made him their patron saint whom they venerated and honored with religious dignity and respect however, that was before the 1970’s and the so-called “quiet revolution”.

-John was the son of Jewish high priest Zachary and his wife Elizabeth and they were an old couple who despite their best efforts could not have children.
-They were very religious, pious, and God-fearing couple very adavanced in age when John was born to them.
+John was the son of Jewish high priest Zachary and his wife Elizabeth who were an old couple that despite their best efforts could not have children both were very religious, pious, and God-fearing people very advanced in age when John was born to them.

-He would be Jesus Christ’s precursor converting many Israelites through his preaching and exemplary life of abstinence from wine or
+He would be Jesus Christ’s precursor converting many Israelites through his preaching and exemplary life of abstinence from strong drink or wine.

-strong drink.
 True the word, John wore clothing made from camel’s hair, led a simple life in the desert, and his restricted, daily diet consisted of locusts, wild honey, and whatever he managed to find edible.

-Later after John was arrested, imprisoned, and murdered on King Herod’s orders to fulfill the desires of an adulteress who used her daughter to find favor from an intoxicated, lively Herod.

-He foolishly kept a promise to her because she pleased him with her fancy dancing during a Roman type party.
-Fearing loss of face amongst his guests for not carrying out his promise he allowed this horrific, gruesome murder to happen.
+He foolishly kept that promise because she pleased him with her fancy dancing during a Roman orgy type party moreover, Herod foolishly feared loss of face amongst his guests for not carrying out his promise, that allowed John’s horrific, gruesome murder to happen.

-Christ would later comment about his cousin’s death and His own mission to save humanity by mentioning this with these words to His sceptics and naysayers most of whom were His sworn enemies, the Pharisees and Sadducees.
-These guys were the elites in Jewish society who loved being the ‘beautiful people’ that everybody was to adore and talk about.
-They wanted the “little people” ie regular, average people to be jealous of them regarding how religious they appeared to be.
+Christ would later comment about his cousin’s death and His own mission to save humanity by mentioning this with these words to His skeptics and naysayers most of whom were His sworn enemies, the Pharisees and Sadducees.

 “But what went you out to see?
 A prophet?
 Yea, I say to you, and more than a prophet.
 This is he of whom it is written: Behold, I send my angel before thy face, who shall prepare thy way before thee.
 For I say to you: Amongst those that are born of women, there is not a greater prophet than John the Baptist” (Luke 7:24-28).